Join millions of Canadians who have already trusted Loans Canada

 What Is An RRSP?

-Registered Retirement Savings Plan (RRSP) is a type of account that you can open through your bank, credit union or other financial institution.
+A Registered Retirement Savings Plan (RRSP) is a type of account that you can open through your bank, credit union or other financial institution.
 The account is then registered in the Canadian Revenue Agency database.
-There are several different types of RRSP accounts, and once you have one established, you and your spouse or common-law partner can then make contributions to it, usually a fixed amount on a monthly basis.
+There are several different types of RRSP accounts, and once you have one established, you and your spouse or common-law partner can then make contributions to it, usually a fixed amount monthly.

-The RRSP Contribution deadline for 2022 is March 01, 2023.
+The RRSP Contribution deadline for the tax year 2024 is March 03, 2025.
 Therefore, any money you’ve deposited into the account before this date is deductible on your tax return.
 Consult the Government of Canada website for more information on the yearly contribution limits.

 If you’re looking for a financially secure retirement, making contributions to your RRSP is a great idea.
 Even if you’re not earning as much income as you’d like, making small deposits into the account every month is a good way of ensuring that you’ll at least have a nest egg set aside for your golden years.
 If you’re looking for more information on how RRSPs can benefit you, speak to a financial advisor.